Dermoscopic algorithms for skin cancer triage

 - Memorial Sloan-Kettering Cancer Center

 Dermoscopy is a noninvasive, in vivo technique used for the evaluation of skin lesions.
-It allows the visualization of subsurface skin structures in the epidermis, dermoepidermal junction, and upper dermis, which are otherwise not visible to the naked eye [1-3].
+It allows for the visualization of subsurface skin structures in the epidermis, dermoepidermal junction, and upper dermis, which are otherwise not visible to the naked eye [1-3].

 Triage refers to the sorting out and classification of patients and lesions to determine priority of need and proper place of treatment .
 In the setting of skin cancer triage, dermoscopy is an important tool that helps identify lesions for which malignancy needs to be ruled out.
-In the triage setting, a correct management decision (eg, to biopsy or not) is paramount, whereas making a specific diagnosis is of minor importance.
+In the triage setting, a correct management decision (eg, to biopsy or not) is paramount, whereas making a specific diagnosis is less important.
 For the purpose of deciding which lesion(s) should be biopsied, several simplified algorithms have been proposed for use in a skin cancer triage setting [10-13].

 This topic will review several dermoscopic algorithms for pigmented and nonpigmented lesions (table 1).
 The principles of dermoscopy and dermoscopic evaluation of skin, mucosal, and nail lesions are discussed separately.

-(See "Overview of dermoscopy".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+●(See "Overview of dermoscopy".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Marghoob AA, Swindle LD, Moricz CZ, et al. Instruments and new technologies for the in vivo diagnosis of melanoma.
 J Am Acad Dermatol 2003; 49:777.